Permission overview¶

 module

-is the Policy module (e.g.content
+is the policy module (for example,content

 )function

-is the function inside the module (e.g.read
+is the function inside the module (for example,read

 )limitations

-are optional Limitations to check against.
+are optional limitations to check against.
 Here you can provide two keys:valueObject

 is the object you want to check for, for exampleContentInfo